DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-23-sparkling-biographies-post.md

 It feels very odd to write in third person, but there are numerous advantages to doing so.

-- **SEO** — Don’t your name an unnatural amount but having text about you, mentioning your name will help SEO for the talks featuring it.
+- **SEO** — Don’t use your name an unnatural amount but having text about you, mentioning your name will help SEO for the talks featuring it.

 - **Help the flow of the sites it appears on** — It will appear on sites where it looks like people are talking about you and, as such, will read a lot better with this perspective.